Metro Victoria

 These factors would lead many buyers to conclude that later in 2027 or even 2028 could offer more favourable entry points, particularly if inventory continues to accumulate and sellers grow more motivated.

-However, while mortgage rates are easing, they still feel high to most buyers, and there is no guarantee that borrowing costs will fall all the way back to prior lows.
+However, while mortgage rates are easing, they still feel high to most buyers, and there is no guarantee that borrowing costs will fall back to prior lows.
 It is almost impossible to time the market perfectly.

-However, if you are buying your forever home and don't plan to sell for a decade or more, the risks of buying now are lower than they were when prices and rates were both surging.
+If you are buying your forever home and do not plan to sell for a decade or more, the risks of buying now are lower than they were when prices and rates were both surging.

 If you are considering buying, be sure to drive a hard bargain and pay as close to market value as possible.
-Also, don't bite off more than you can chew when it comes to financing, especially in a market where prices could remain flat or soften further.
+Also, do not bite off more than you can chew when it comes to financing, especially in a market where prices could remain flat or soften further.

 Professional Advice